 How often does Analytics refresh with new data?

-Data in Analytics can take up to 60 minutes to update.
+Analytics data can take up to two hours to update.

 Can I reset data in Analytics?

 It isn’t possible to reset Analytics or restart the data from scratch.

 It's not currently possible to export Analytics data to a .csv or other format.